top of page

 Judging time slots will be 10:30 AM-12:30 PM and 1:00 PM-3:00 PM on both days

-There will be a limit of 30 Completed Projects per school.
-There is no limit to the number of Research Proposals, however, the total number of projects (Completed + Proposals) per school should not exceed 50.
-Like last year, the fee per student will be $35.
+There was a limit of 30 Completed Projects per school.
+There was no limit to the number of Research Proposals, however, the total number of projects (Completed + Proposals) per school could not exceed 50.
+Like last year, the fee per student was $35.

 School and Teacher Registration